mkmk435/Zone/README.md

 ## Code Morphing Techniques

+Techniques are also usable together but some 'heavy' techniques would eventually break if used together (like don't Use PII with instruction block permutation)

 ### 1. Equal Code Substitution

 This technique involves replacing certain instructions with other instructions that achieve the same result but in a different way.
 For example: